k0sproject/k0smotron/docs/capi-bootstrap.md

 - If any command fails, the bootstrap process will fail
 - Commands are executed in the order they appear in the array
 - Environment variables from the system are available to the commands
-- The k0s kubeconfig is available at `/var/lib/k0s/pki/admin.conf` for PostStartCommands
+- The k0s kubeconfig is available at `/var/lib/k0s/pki/admin.conf` for PostK0sCommands

 The `infrastructureRef` in the `Machine` object specifies a reference to the provider-specific infrastructure required for the operation of the machine.
 In the above example, the kind `AWSMachine` indicates that the machine will be run on AWS.
 The parameters within `infrastructureRef` will be provider-specific and vary based on your chosen infrastructure.